turingschool/accelerated-mod-0/iteration.md

 ---
 layout: page
-title: Arrays 2
+title: Iteration
 ---

 ## Learning Goals

 - Explain the concept of iterating over an Array
-- Implement syntax for `each` for a variety of problems
+- Implement syntax for `each` for a variety of situations

 ## Vocabulary